-For other versions or cloning software, the steps will be slightly different, so follow the software instructions, but it should be easy to understand.
+The steps will be slightly different for other versions or cloning software, so follow the software instructions, but it should be easy to understand.
 The idea is that you clone existing hard drive models onto the SSD, keeping all settings.)

-4. In the Clone window, click Select a disk to clone to… then select the SSD drive, which is connected to your computer via USB.
+4. In the Clone window, click Select a disk to clone to select the SSD drive connected to your computer via USB.

-Additional Note: Here you can verify to make sure that both drives share the same drive format (GPT or MBR.)
-Also, if the hard drive currently has many small partitions and you use an SSD with a smaller capacity, you may run into the error saying not all partitions can fit on the SSD.
-In this case, you can deselect the partitions to the right of the primary partition, always containing (C 🙂 in its name.
+Additional Note: Here, you can verify that both drives share the same drive format (GPT or MBR.)
+If the hard drive currently has many small partitions and uses an SSD with a smaller capacity, you may run into the error saying not all sections can fit the SSD.
+In this case, you can deselect the partitions to the primary partition’s right, always containing (C ? in its name.
 This is the partition that contains the operating system.

 5. Click Next and continue with the rest of the wizard to begin the cloning process.
 Then, sit back and wait for the cloning to complete.

 C. Replace the hard drive with an SSD

 This final step involves removing existing hard drives.
 Most laptops make it easy to do this by positioning the hard drive next to the computer and making it so you can pull it out after unscrewing some screws down the bottom.
 Sometimes the hard drive is placed under the battery.